jlcamelo2350/jlcamelo2350/README.md

   A regressive analysis exploring how innovation metrics and economic freedom indices correlate with per capita income across different countries.
 This study provides insights into the factors driving economic growth and prosperity.

 * [Correlation between Selic Rate and Inflation in Brazil](https://github.com/jlcamelo2350/Dados-e-automacao/blob/main/An%C3%A1lise%20da%20Correla%C3%A7%C3%A3o%20Selic%20vs.%20IPCA/Projeto_Selicvs_Infla%C3%A7%C3%A3o.ipynb): 📊💹
   A time series analysis examining the relationship between Brazil's benchmark interest rate (Selic) and inflation (IPCA) over time.
-This project offers valuable insights into monetary policy effectiveness and inflation dynamics in Brazil.
+This project highlights the poor absorption of monetary policy by the Brazilian economy.

 * [Analysis of Brazilian Retail Companies](https://github.com/jlcamelo2350/Dados-e-automacao/tree/main/An%C3%A1lises%20e%20automa%C3%A7%C3%B5es%20com%20A%C3%A7%C3%B5es%20da%20B3/Varejo_analisys):
   I analyze companies in the sector based on their financial data to understand their challenges (their battles against Asian online platforms).
 Spoiler: it's an Asian massacre that can only be contained with external intervention (government)!🤫😉